angular/angular/aio/content/guide/http.md

 </code-example>

 * The `isCacheable()` function determines if the request is cacheable.
-In this sample, only GET requests to the npm package search api are cacheable.
+In this sample, only GET requests to the npm package search API are cacheable.

 * If the request is not cacheable, the interceptor forwards the request to the next handler in the chain.